AakashN2k03/Networking/DAY1.md

 If Computer A wants to send data specifically to Computer B, the network needs a way to identify Computer B.

-This is why addresses are needed.
+This is why devices need network addresses.

 ```text
 Computer A → 192.168.1.10